« Vacuum Oil Coy Siding Hatherley Station »

 Closed: September 1993

 In 1949 the State Electricity Commission opened a fuel supply depot adjacent to the railway line at Paisley.
-The depot was used as a stockpile for coal for the power stations located at nearby Newport.
-There were two power plants: Newport 'A', which was opened by the railways between 1913 and 1918 to power the newly electrified suburban railways; and Newport 'B', which was opened by the SEC soon after World War 1.
-Newport 'A' was transferred to the SEC in 1951.
+The depot was used as a stockpile for coal for the nearby Newport Power Station.

 In March 1961 electrified sidings were provided to the depot, with two sidings being parallel to the main line, leading to another siding inside the depot.
 L class electric locomotives supplied coal from the newly electrified Gippsland line.
 This traffic continued until the early 1970s, when the coal fired power plants at Newport closed.